-Charles (Chuck) Turner has been a community organizer and civil rights activist in Boston, Massachusetts, since 1966.
+Charles (Chuck) Turner was a community organizer and civil rights activist in Boston, Massachusetts.

 He graduated from Harvard University in 1963 with a B.A. in government.
 After a year spent in Washington, D.C. reporting for The Washington Afro-American Newspaper, he moved to Hartford where he joined the influential civil rights group, the Northern Student Movement.